 5. Understand Your Learning Approach

-There are tons of resources to help identify learning styles, but do you really know what your style is?
+There are tons of resources to help you identify learning styles, but do you really know what your style is?

 Take a moment to look at the format and medium of your learning approach and change it around from time to time as you engage in self-directed learning.
 Most people are strong in several learning styles, and they can often further develop those they’re weakest in.
 Experiment to see what works in the long term.